Deekshanaik2004/SlotMachine/README.md

 # SlotMachine
-This is a simple javascript project.
+This is a simple beginner friendly Javascript Project.